MuhammadA-C/wgu-c195-v2/README.md

 ## Project Requirements

-* Appointments can be added, updated, and deleted
+* Appointments/Customer Records can be added, updated, and deleted
-* Customer Records can be added, updated, and deleted
+* Appointments/Customer Records should prepopulate with input field data when updated
 * Application data is saved to the MySQL database
 * Data is pulled from the MySQL database and populated in appropirate UI screens
 * Javadoc comments for code